BlueBrain/hpcbench/docs/campaign.rst

 ~~~~
 Specify groups of nodes.

-A tag can be defined with either an exhaustive list of a regular expression.
+A tag can be defined with either an exhaustive list or a regular expression.

 For instance, given the set of nodes defined above, we can define the
 *cpu* and *gpu* tags as follow: